 The approach for Real Household Income was identical to Home Value: we match FRED’s real household income to the University of Michigan’s Surveys of Consumers re: attitudes towards whether household income will outpace inflation.
 Once again, we take a dummy for whether a respondent had a positive attitude and run the same regression using a standardized regressor for monthly percent change for 1) Biden’s presidency and 2) Trump’s presidency.

-First, none of Democrats, Republicans, nor Independents had a significant β1 coefficient–indicating that whether they held positive attitudes towards real family incomes was set by who was President, rather than observed economic conditions.
+First, none of Democrats, Republicans, nor Independents had a statistically significant β1 coefficient–indicating that whether they held positive attitudes towards real family incomes was set by who was President, rather than observed economic conditions.
 Democrats held a more positive view towards household income under Biden than Trump, while Republicans and Independents were the opposite.
 However, these findings match earlier work on the asymmetric nature of partisan bias.
 Democrats, for a mean monthly percent change in real family income, were 1.18 times likelier to hold a positive attitude under President Biden than President Trump.
 Republicans, on the other hand, were 2.35 times likelier to hold a positive attitude under President Trump than President Biden, for a mean monthly percent change in real family incomes.
 This approximation of partisan bias is nearly twice as large for Republicans than Democrats.
 These coefficients are plotted below: